See Portugal’s beautiful towns; travel to the edge of ancient Europe; and explore Salamanca, Galicia, El Escorial and the treasures of Spain.

 You say ‘bom dia’ to your guide and fellow travellers, leave the coastal capital city of Lisbon, and travel the short distance to Óbidos.

 Back on the road, you venture further north to Coimbra.
 This former Portuguese capital is famous for being the home of one of the oldest universities in the world.
-You have time here to explore the town’s churches and history and eat some of the local food for lunch.
+You will explore this magnificent institution, whose roots go back to the 13th century, before finding some local food for lunch.

 After you’ve soaked up the history, it’s time to head to Aveiro.
 You feel like you’ve been teleported into little Venice in this town that’s lined with canals and art-nouveau architecture.